Available either in NYC or long distance.

 All Book Proposal Doctoring begins with a consultation with a Gotham staff member, so that we can determine your specific needs and then match them with the appropriate professional on our faculty.
 The doctor will be an expert with nonfiction book proposals—literary agent, nonfiction book editor, or an author who has published one or more nonfiction books.

-Moving forward, the assigned professional will then read your work and meet with you one-on-one—either in-person in New York City, or by phone.
+Moving forward, the assigned professional will then read your work and meet with you one-on-one—either in-person in New York City, or via Zoom.
 You will receive clear and concrete suggestions for improving your proposal and refining your concept, including a summary letter.
 This is not a copy-editing service, but a careful analysis of the core of your work.
 You will also have the opportunity to get all of your questions answered.

 Payment is due in advance.